ezpass24/ezpass/README.md

 ## EZPass
 A website dedicated to storing your password in a safe and secure place.
+Created by the EZPass24 Team.

 ## Completed Issues
 See [Milestone 1](https://github.com/orgs/ezpass24/projects/1).